jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 geographic midpoint between Loïc's base of San Francisco and mine of Melbourne.
 Of course that ends up being in the middle of the ocean, but not too far from that point is the tiny village of Napari, in the Republic of Kiribati.
-We both thought it had a nice ring to it, and the name stuck.
+We thought it had a nice ring to it, and the name stuck.

 The next week, at the Berkeley sprint, I finally met Kira Evans, a contributor to scikit-image who had made several incredibly technical pull requests, on my